How do I learn more about St. Rita High School?

 Does St. Rita High School offer Financial Aid?

-Yes, St. Rita annually awards approximately $1.4 million per year in need based financial aid and scholarships.
-Academic Scholarships are awarded to students who score in the 85th Percentile or higher on the St. Rita Entrance Exam.
+Yes, St. Rita annually awards approximately $1.3 million per year in need based financial aid and scholarships.
+Academic Scholarships are awarded to students who score in the 85th National Percentile or higher on the St. Rita Entrance Exam.
 Click here to learn more about Financial Aid and Scholarship.

 The goal of the St. Rita Admissions and Financial Aid Offices is to make a St. Rita education affordable for any student/family that wants to experience it.
 We do our very best to make that possible.